Michkr123/IPK/IPK_project1/README.md

 ## Introduction

 This document describes the L4 Scanner project developed for the IPK (Computer Communications) course.
 The goal is to scan specified TCP and/or UDP ports on a target host and determine their state (open, closed, or filtered).
+Works for both IPv4 and IPv6.

 The project implements:
-- TCP SYN scanning (raw SYN packets, no full handshake).
+- TCP SYN scanning (sends raw SYN packets - no full handshake).
-- UDP scanning (sends UDP datagrams, interprets ICMP “port unreachable” as closed).
+- UDP scanning (sends UDP datagrams).

 ## Usage
 First you need to compile: